 Sharon comes to Big Family with a long history working in postsecondary education management.
 She has held many positions starting as an allied health instructor.
 She moved into campus management running several campuses and was promoted to Corporate Director of Education and School Supervisor where she was responsible for curriculum design/development, program compliance and instructor development and training.

-In addition to her role with Big Family, Sharon is also a Commissioner with The Accrediting Bureau of Health Education Schools.
-ABHES is a national accrediting agency and accredits schools and programs in post-secondary career schools as well as community colleges and colleges.
+In addition to her role with Big Family, Sharon also served as a Commissioner with ABHES a national accrediting agency and accredits schools and programs in post-secondary career schools as well as community colleges and colleges.

 Sharon’s volunteerism began as a Peace Corps Volunteer serving as a community development volunteer in Lesotho, Africa.
-Sharon started volunteering at Big Family helping with Grandparents Raising Grandchildren Holiday party and gift wrapping at Christmas.
+Sharon started volunteering at Big Family in 2016 helping with Grandparents Raising Grandchildren Holiday party and gift wrapping at Christmas.
 In 2017, Sharon oversaw the Christmas Program and served as the Volunteer Coordinator as well as doing grant writing.
 In 2019, Sharon took over the day-to-day operations as the Director of Operations overseeing volunteers and all the programs.
-She was selected to assist John and once he was ready to step down, take over the role of President/COO.
+She was selected to assist John and once he was ready to step down, she took the role of President/CEO.

 Jennifer Hichme M.D. | Chairwoman

 Jennifer has been a family physician in Sterling Heights since 1999.
 She is a graduate of Wayne State School of Medicine and Oakland University.
 She is married and has two wonderful children.

 Jennifer has a special place in her heart for foster children.
 She has been involved in many children’s charities, but Big Family is her first board position.
 She loves that Big Family is a home grown Michigan charity started by a child abuse survivor.
 Jeanne Fowler has touched many lives and her vision of helping children should last forever